U.S. lawmaker seeks inquiry into disappearance of Chinese journalists

 The Chinese Embassy and the State Department did not immediately respond to requests for comment.

-While the State Dept is under no obligation to follow through on Banks' request, the Trump administration has put in place a number of measures cracking down against China that were first proposed by hardliners in Congress.
+"I am so curious why these lawmakers are focusing on matters of other countries when the U.S. is facing such a pandemic.
+And what they said is totally based on trumped up messages and information," Hua said at a daily press briefing on Thursday.

+"They had better use their time to do something concrete for their people, save their lives, [and] protect their safety."

-The virus, which has become a global pandemic, first emerged in Wuhan in late December, sickening tens of thousands and upending life in the industrial city of 11 million people in central China.
+The virus first emerged in Wuhan in late December, sickening tens of thousands and upending life in the industrial city of 11 million people in central China.

-China's censorship policies came under scrutiny since the virus outbreak amid allegations from online critics and local media that they potentially obscured the seriousness of the outbreak in its early stages.
+China's censorship policies have come under scrutiny since the virus outbreak amid allegations from online critics and local media that they potentially obscured the seriousness of the outbreak in its early stages.

-Banks also asked the State Department to open its own probe through diplomatic channels into the journalists' disappearance and ban those responsible for their mistreatment from entering the United States.
+The coronavirus has now spread to over 200 countries and territories, with the United States having more confirmed cases that any other country.

+For an interactive graphic tracking global spread of the virus: open https://tmsnrt.rs/3aIRuz7 in an external browser.

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))